 The underlying numerical engine for OOMMF is written in C++, which provides a reasonable compromise with respect to efficiency, functionality, availability and portability.
 The interface and glue code is written primarily in Tcl/Tk, which hides most platform specific issues.
-Tcl and Tk are available for free download 2 from the Tcl Developer Xchange3 hosted by Ajuba Solutions4.
+Tcl and Tk are available for free download 2 from the Tcl Developer Xchange3.